 We have experienced significant net losses since our inception.
-As of September 30, 2015, we had an accumulated deficit of approximately \$616.8 million.
-We expect to incur net losses over the next few years as we advance our programs and incur significant development and commercialization costs.
+As of March 31, 2016, we had an accumulated deficit of approximately \$712.3 million.
+We expect to incur net losses over the next few years as we invest in the commercialization of NUPLAZID and advance our development programs.

 We have not received any revenues from the commercialization of our product candidates.
-In September 2015, we submitted our NDA for NUPLAZID for the treatment of PDP to the FDA, which was accepted for priority review by the FDA on October 30, 2015 with a PDUFA goal date of May 1, 2016.
-The regulatory approval process is time consuming and uncertain and there is no guarantee that our NDA for NUPLAZID will be approved for marketing.
-Even if our NDA for NUPLAZID is approved, we would still expect to incur significant expenses and net losses for at least the next few years as we begin our first ever commercialization efforts and pursue the development and commercialization of NUPLAZID and other product candidates.
-Substantially all of our revenues for the nine months ended September 30, 2015 were from reimbursement of patent costs under our agreements with third parties.
-The research term of our 2003 research collaboration with Allergan concluded in March 2013 and we no longer recognize revenues from this collaboration.
-In addition, in September 2015, Allergan provided notice of termination of our collaboration focused on muscarinic product candidates and we will not be receiving any further payments under that agreement.
+Even though the FDA has granted marketing approval for NUPLAZID, we still expect to incur significant expenses and net losses for at least the next few years as we begin our first ever commercialization efforts and pursue the development and commercialization of NUPLAZID and other product candidates.
+Substantially all of our revenues for the twelve months ended December 31, 2015 were from reimbursement of patent costs under our agreements with third parties.
+The research term of our 2003 research collaboration with Allergan concluded in 2013 and we no longer recognize revenues from this collaboration.
+In addition, our 1999 muscarinic collaboration focused on glaucoma terminated in 2015 and we will not be receiving any further payments under that agreement.
 Thus, any payments from Allergan pursuant to our continuing collaboration in chronic pain are dependent upon the advancement of an applicable product candidate.
-Until such time as we may gain regulatory approval for, and generate revenues from, product sales, we anticipate that collaborations, which provide us with research funding and potential milestone payments and royalties, and grant funding will continue to be our primary sources of revenues.
+Until such time as we may generate revenues from product sales, we anticipate that collaborations, which provide us with research funding and potential milestone payments and royalties, and grant funding will continue to be our primary sources of revenues.

-We cannot be certain that the milestones required to trigger payments under our existing collaborations will be reached or that we will secure additional collaboration agreements.
+We cannot be certain that the milestones required to trigger payments under any ongoing collaborations will be reached or that we will secure additional collaboration agreements.
 To obtain revenues from our product candidates, we must succeed, either alone or with others, in developing, obtaining regulatory approval for, manufacturing and marketing drugs with significant market potential.
 We may never succeed in these activities and may never generate revenues that are significant enough to achieve profitability.